rflepp/SplitterNet-Efficient-Mobile-Denoising-Models-CVPR2024/README.md

 <br/>

 #### 1. Overview

-This framework includes the loading of different datasets as well as several denoising models.
-These models are optimized for mobile usage.
-The models include a simple U-Net, the winning models of the [MAI2021](https://arxiv.org/pdf/2105.08629v1.pdf) challenge by NOAHTCV and Megvii, the newly proposed SplitterNet and MoDeNet as well as some other implementations.
+This is the official repository for the CVPR2024 paper "Real-World Mobile Image Denoising Dataset with Efficient Baselines".
+It includes the presented SplitterNet as well as other state of the art efficient denoising networks, optimized for the mobile usage with .TFLite.
+A simple U-Net, the winning models of the [MAI2021](https://arxiv.org/pdf/2105.08629v1.pdf) challenge by NOAHTCV and Megvii, the newly proposed SplitterNet and MoDeNet as well as some other implementations are included.

 <br/>